What Is An Uncontested Divorce?

 When it comes to divorce, four main issues must be settled:

 - Payment of child and spousal support (maintenance)

 - Division of debt

 No divorce is considered truly "contested" because there are always disagreements.
-The difference is that in an uncontested divorce, these disagreements can be resolved outside of a courtroom, and potentially without an attorney.
+The difference is that these disagreements can be resolved outside of a courtroom and potentially without an attorney in an uncontested divorce.

 When a couple decides to divorce, they should first try to come to terms that they can both agree upon without needing to go to court.
 That way, even if they do need to go to court, the process can be streamlined because they've already come to an agreement on some of the issues on their own.

 Some couples may decide that they need help to resolve their issues, but they may not necessarily hire an attorney.
 In these cases, the couple can opt for arbitration or go to a mediator, with or without an attorney present.
 This allows the couple to save both time and money by avoiding litigation and trial.

 Filing Pro Se For An Uncontested Divorce